-If I contribute the max to my RRSP after the Pension Adjustment, I would be able to stuff about $6,000 a year in there.
-Do that from the time I'm 25 until I'm 65 and I've got a $1,000,000 RRSP account that churns out $40,000 - $50,000 a year.
+After the Pension Adjustment, I would be able to contribute a maximum of about $6,000 a year in my personal RRSP.
+If I do that from the time I'm 25 until I'm 65, I've got a $1,000,000 personal RRSP account that will generate $50,000 a year until I die.

 Fortunately there's another way.
 If my spending is low I can still max my RRSPs (and TFSAs of course), collect the juicy tax return at higher rates now, and pay super low tax rates on withdrawals later.